House of Commons photo

 How?
 As the Minister of Natural Resources has said, by using this time of transition to Canada's advantage, building the infrastructure to get our resources to global markets, and using the revenues it generates to invest in innovative, cleaner forms of energy, in other words, leveraging the fossil fuel resources we have today and the innovation they provide to deliver clean energy solutions for tomorrow.
 That is the same message we heard from Canadians through Generation Energy, a historic natural discussion to imagine Canada's energy future for our children and their children.

-Canadians have told us by the hundred of thousands that they want a thriving, low-carbon economy.
+Canadians have told us by the hundreds of thousands that they want a thriving, low-carbon economy.
 They want us to be a leader in clean technologies.
 They also want an energy system that provides equal opportunities to Canadians, without harming the environment.
 They also understand we are not there yet, which means continuing to support our oil and gas industry, even as we develop sources of renewable energy, such as biomass, solar, tidal, nuclear, and wind.

 This is the same approach we are taking as we work with the provinces and territories to develop a Canadian energy strategy, one that seeks common ground and shared purpose, leveraging our traditional resources while promoting renewable sources of energy, enhancing energy efficiency, and investing in clean technology.
 TMX fits within all of this.